Windows 8: Online services and functionality

-Windows 8 provides heavier integration with online services from Microsoft and others.
-A user can now log into Windows with a Microsoft account, which can be used to access services and synchronize applications and settings between devices.
-Windows 8 also ships with a client app for Microsoft's SkyDrive cloud storage service, which also allows apps to save files directly to SkyDrive.
-A SkyDrive client for the desktop and File Explorer is not included in Windows 8, and must be downloaded separately.
+Windows 8 provides tighter integration with online services from Microsoft and others.
+A user can now log into Windows with a Microsoft account, which can be used to access services and synchronize applications and settings between multiple devices.
+A client app for Microsoft's SkyDrive cloud storage service allows apps to save files directly to SkyDrive.
+However, a SkyDrive client for the desktop and File Explorer is not included in Windows 8, and must be downloaded separately.
 Bundled multimedia apps are provided under the Xbox brand, including Xbox Music, Xbox Video, and the Xbox SmartGlass companion for use with an Xbox 360 console.
 Games can integrate into an Xbox Live hub app, which also allows users to view their profile and Gamerscore.
 Other bundled apps provide the ability to link Flickr and Facebook.
 Due to Facebook Connect service changes, Facebook support is disabled in all bundled apps effective June 8, 2015.

-Internet Explorer 10 is included as both a desktop program and a touch-optimized app, and includes increased support for HTML5, CSS3, and hardware acceleration.
-The Internet Explorer app does not support plugins or ActiveX components, but includes a variant of Adobe Flash Player that is optimized for touch and low power usage.
-Initially, Adobe Flash would only work on sites included on a "Compatibility View" whitelist; however, after feedback from users and additional compatibility tests, an update in March 2013 changed this behavior to use a smaller blacklist of sites with known compatibility issues instead, allowing Flash to be used on most sites by default.
+Internet Explorer 10 is included as two variants – a desktop program and a touch-optimized app.
+It also includes increased support for HTML5, CSS3, and hardware acceleration.
+The app does not support plugins or ActiveX components, but includes a variant of Adobe Flash Player that is optimized for touch and low-power usage.
+Initially, Adobe Flash would only work on sites included on a "Compatibility View" whitelist; however, after feedback from users and additional compatibility tests, an update in March 2013 changed this behavior to use a smaller blacklist of sites with known compatibility issues instead, allowing Flash to be used with most sites by default.
 The desktop variant does not contain these limitations.

 Windows 8 also incorporates improved support for mobile broadband; the operating system can now detect the insertion of a SIM card and automatically configure connection settings (including APNs and carrier branding), and reduce its Internet usage to conserve bandwidth on metered networks.
-Windows 8 also adds an integrated airplane mode setting to globally disable all wireless connectivity as well.
+An integrated airplane mode setting enables users to globally disable all wireless connectivity.
 Carriers can also offer account management systems through Windows Store apps, which can be automatically installed as a part of the connection process and offer usage statistics on their respective tile.